andrewlalis/perfin/README.md

 Currently, the application is still a work-in-progress, and is not yet suitable for actual usage with your real financial data, so stay tuned for updates.

+# Release Procedure

+Platform-specific package installers are generated automatically via GitHub Actions (see `.github/workflows/make-release.yaml`), which is triggered by a new tag being pushed to the `main` branch.
+Follow these steps to push a release:

+1. Run `java scripts/SetVersion.java 1.2.3` (replacing `1.2.3` with the new version number)
+to set the version everywhere that it needs to be.
+2. Add a tag to the `main` branch with `git tag v1.2.3`.
+3. Push the tag to GitHub with `git push origin v1.2.3`.

+Once that's done, the workflow will start, and you should see a release appear in the next few minutes.